Surajkumar4-source/PXE-Boot-Configuring-a-PXE-Server/README.md

 <br>

-## Implementation: Setting Up a PXE Server on CentOS 7
+## Precise Implementation: Setting Up a PXE Server on CentOS 7